kenellorando/submodule-size-test/README.md

 `deinit` seems to remove the content itself but `.git` is still large in size.

 At this point, I nuke the repo and reclone.
-This is to check whether future clones are ballooned in size after .
+This is to check whether future clones are ballooned in size after removal.

 ```
 $  git clone https://github.com/kenellorando/submodule-size-test.git